2021 - 2022 Catalog

 Program of Study: A guide that helps you determine what classes you need to take to earn a specific certification or degree.

 Registration: The official process of meeting all enrollment requirements.
-Check the College's Class Schedule for registration dates.
-To access the Class Schedule, visit https://www.CedarValleyCollege.edu/Sch/Pages/default.aspx.
+Access Class Schedule at https://www.dcccd.edu/Sch/Pages/default.aspx for dates and times.

 Registration Number: A randomly assigned number associated with a specific registration.